Blithe07/nextjs-blog/posts/framework-virtual-dom.md

 ## Diff for vdom and js object

-vdom is a coding thought, usve it to desribe real dom. js object is a specific implementation.
+vdom is a coding thought, use it to desribe real dom. js object is a specific implementation.

 ## superiority of virtual dom